(Updated October 2020)

-“I am grateful to David Coburn for taking on this role permanently,” FSU President John Thrasher said.
-“For years I have relied on his experience, integrity and good judgment, and the progress we have made under his leadership is already evident.
+“I am grateful to David Coburn for taking on this role permanently,” FSU President John Thrasher said when appointing Coburn to the permanent role.
+“For years, I have relied on his experience, integrity, and good judgment, and the progress we have made under his leadership is already evident.
 I know the future of our championship Athletics program is as bright as ever and in good hands.”

-During his tenure leading the athletic department, Florida State placed seventh in the Learfield IMG College Directors’ Cup.
-It was the highest finish for any ACC school and also the highest ranking for FSU athletics in a decade.
-During the 2018-19 athletic year, FSU women’s soccer captured the National Championship, baseball reached the College World Series, men’s basketball advanced to the Sweet 16 of the NCAA Tournament, and 19 of FSU’s sports participated in NCAA Tournament play.
+During his first year leading the athletic department in 2018-19, Florida State placed seventh in the Learfield IMG College Directors’ Cup.
+It was the highest finish for any ACC school and also the highest-ranking for FSU athletics in a decade.
+FSU soccer captured the NCAA National Championship, baseball reached the College World Series, men’s basketball advanced to the Sweet 16 of the NCAA Tournament, and 19 of FSU’s sports participated in NCAA Championship play.

-Prior to being named interim director of Athletics, Coburn served as chief of staff to President Eric Barron and then Thrasher.
+Prior to being named interim Director of Athletics, Coburn served as chief of staff to FSU President Eric Barron and then Thrasher.

-Coburn brought a wealth of legislative and state budget experience to the university’s administration when President Eric Barron hired him in 2012.
+Coburn brought a wealth of legislative and state budget experience to the university’s administration when Barron hired him in 2012.